HarithaRajaram/Chromite-core-Caches/README.md

 ├── uatg_dcache_load_nl.py

-    Generates ASM to fill the Data Cache by performing consecutive loads at different address locations, jumps to the next line in each iteration
+    Generates ASM to fill the Data Cache by performing consecutive loads in continuous address locationsand jumps to the next line in each iteration

     _Code Description_